LisanHub/LisanHub/README.md

 ## 🧠 About Me

-I'm a final-year **Computer Science & Engineering** student at Daffodil International University, with my work sitting at the intersection of **machine learning**, **predictive maintenance**, and **quantum machine learning**.
-I've gained international academic experience through the **Erasmus+ KA107** program at Mälardalen University, Sweden, and I'm actively contributing to peer-reviewed research — from systematic reviews to applied modeling.
+As a research enthusiast, my work sits at the intersection of machine learning, predictive maintenance, and a growing focus on quantum machine learning.
+I bring international academic experience through the Erasmus+ program and am currently contributing to peer-reviewed research spanning from systematic reviews to applied modeling.
+I am looking for the next challenge that takes me beyond my current research scope.

 > *"I am looking for the next challenge that takes me beyond my current research scope."*